 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Earning rewards with the Discover it® Cash Back card never gets old.
-After activation, the card offers 5 percent cash back on rotating categories each quarter (up to $1,500 in purchases, then 1 percent), and chances are you’ll find some upcoming categories that mesh well with your spending habits.
+Earning rewards with the Discover it® Cash Back never gets old, and that’s partly because the card’s bonus categories can be different from one month to the next.
+The fact is, this cash back credit card offers 5 percent cash back on activated rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent), and chances are you’ll find some upcoming categories that will mesh well with your spending habits.

-Its rewards program works a bit differently compared to other card offerings, so you’ll want to be familiar with the rewards structure and other benefits before deciding if this cash back credit card is right for you.
+While the rewards program tied to the Discover it® Cash Back works a bit differently compared to other cards’ offerings, it can be fun and exciting to change up your rewards game every three months.
+That said, you’ll want to learn all you can about the rewards structure and other benefits before you decide if this cash back credit card is right for you.

-As the name suggests, the Discover it Cash Back’s highest-value perks center on cash rewards.
+As the name suggests, the Discover it® Cash Back’s highest-value perks center on cash rewards.
 But this rewards credit card also offers some additional benefits.

 You can also choose from electronic or physical gift cards, although you’ll need to meet a higher minimum redemption amount.
 The gift cards come in denominations of $5 or more but often cost a bit less than their face value.
 Thus, your rewards will go even further if you redeem them for gift cards with Discover’s partner merchants.